 Course overview

-Secure a competitive edge with hands-on experience in the dynamic real estate industry with Deakin's Bachelor of Property and Real Estate/Bachelor of Laws.
+Secure a competitive edge with practical experience in the dynamic real estate industry with Deakin's Bachelor of Property and Real Estate/Bachelor of Laws.
 You will gain a top-ranked legal education with skills across property investment, valuation, development and management.

-Our uniquely combined course gives you professionally recognised qualifications in both property and law, unlocking exciting career options.
+Our combined course gives you professionally recognised qualifications in both property and law, unlocking exciting career options.
 It allows you to mix and match study specialisations from straight property law through to mediation and contracts management.
-Hands-on learning opportunities will ensure you are ready to thrive in both fields and where law and property intersect.
+Practical learning opportunities will ensure you are ready to thrive in both fields and where law and property intersect.
 With opportunities to undertake internships at community legal centres and work on real cases at the Deakin Law Clinic, you will acquire the experience needed to enter the workforce with confidence.

 In addition, you will undertake foundational property units, including sustainable construction, property economics and statutory valuation.
 Designed to maximise your legal knowledge, you will also study topics relevant to your first-class education in law.
 In today's legal landscape, lawyers are increasingly expected to provide commercial and practical insight beyond pure legal advice.